LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 ===========================

-The remainder of this tutorial illustrates how to use RAJA features with working code examples and interactive exercises, located in  the ``RAJA/exercises`` directory.
+The remainder of this tutorial illustrates how to use RAJA features with working code examples and interactive exercises.
+Files containing the exercise source code are located in  the ``RAJA/exercises`` directory.
 Additional information about the RAJA features used can be found in :ref:`features-label`.

-The examples demonstrate CPU execution (sequential, OpenMP multithreading) and GPU execution (CUDA and/or HIP).
-Examples that show how to use RAJA with other parallel programming model back-ends that are in development will appear in future RAJA releases.
-For adventurous users who wish to try experimental features, usage is similar to what is shown in the examples here.
+The examples demonstrate CPU execution (sequential and OpenMP multithreading) and GPU execution (CUDA and/or HIP).
+Examples that show how to use RAJA with other parallel programming model back-ends will appear in future RAJA releases.
+For adventurous users who wish to try experimental RAJA back-end support, usage is similar to what is shown in the examples here.

 All RAJA programming model support features are enabled via CMake options, which are described in :ref:`configopt-label`.

-# TODO: move this into kernel execution policy introduction.
-Finally, RAJA kernel variants in the examples illustrate how a kernel can be run with different programming model back-ends by simply changing an execution policy type.
-RAJA application users typically define type aliases for execution policies in header files so that these types can be easily changed, and the code can be compiled to run differently, without changing any loop kernel source code.
-Another benefit of this approach is that such type changes are easily propagated to many kernels with a change to a single file.
-However, in the example codes, we make all execution policy types explicit for clarity.

 .. _tutorialbasic-label: